 the name and the parameter-type-list (8.3.5) of a function, as well as the class, concept, concept map, or namespace of which it is a member.
 If a function or function template is a class member its signature additionally includes the cv-qualifiers (if any) and the ref-qualifier (if any) on the function or function template itself.
-If a function or function template is a concept map member its signature additionally includes its status as a requirement member or a satisfier member.
 The signature of a function template additionally includes its return type-and, its template parameter list, and its template requirements (if any).
 The signature of a function template specialization includes the signature of the template of which it is a specialization and its template arguments (whether explicitly specified or deduced).
 [Note:Signatures are used as a basis for name mangling and linking. - end note]